To view PDF files, you must have a copy of the Adobe Acrobat Reader which is available as a free download:

 Adoption is the process through which a child becomes a permanent part of a new family.

 To adopt a child in Manitoba you must be a Manitoba resident 18 years of age or older.
-In most cases a mandated adoption agency/regional office must do an assessment of your ability to parent.
+Either a mandated child and family services agency or licensed adoption agency must do a homestudy assessment of your ability to parent.

 After making the decision to adopt, applying is the first step.
-You need to apply to a Child and Family Services agency for adoption of permanent wards.
-You may apply to a licensed adoption agency or a Child and Family Services agency for other kinds of adoptions.|
+For adoption of permanent wards, you need to apply to your local child and family services agency.
+For all other kinds of adoptions, you may apply to a licensed adoption agency or a Child and Family Services agency.